nutanix-japan/ocp-gitp/docs/ocp_topology/ocp_setup.md

 > You will need a Red Hat Console portal account for this

-See [OCP Assisted Install Steps](../ocp_assisted_install/ocp_assisted_install.mdx) for details.
-The number of worker nodes will vary in this procedure.

 ## OCP Installation

 The following steps include OCP installation: